BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 ## How can internet-facing applications systematically be found?

-To help you identify the internet-facing applications in your organization, we can derive quite a lot of actions from [Sun Tzu's](https://en.wikipedia.org/wiki/Sun_Tzu).
+To help you identify the internet-facing applications in your organization, we can derive quite a lot of actions from the philosophies of [Sun Tzu](https://en.wikipedia.org/wiki/Sun_Tzu).

 >  “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.” ― Sun Tzu, The Art of War